Reach-Robotics/reach_robotics_sdk/docs/_sources/ros2/index.rst.txt

 The BPL passthrough is the core package that facilitates communication to Reach Robotics products.
 This passthrough converts ROS 2 messages into Serial or UDP packets that can be read by the connected product.
 Each node in the passthrough uses :code:`bpl_msgs/Packet` for messaging.
-The packet construct is defined as,
+The packet construct is defined as:

 .. code-block::